anaecouto/products-provider/README.md

-# Welcome to supermarket-producer-api! 🧲
+# Welcome to products-provider! 🧲

 > Gradle-based project.
-This project's goal is to extract data from an excel sheet (precos-ribeirao-preto.xlsx) containing the most varied products and their respective barcodes and send them to Kafka through a DTO so they can be consumed by the supermarket-api.
+This project's goal is to extract data from an excel sheet (precos-ribeirao-preto.xlsx) containing the most varied products and their respective barcodes and send them to Kafka through a DTO so they can be consumed by the supermarket-rpa.

 ## Use docker to start kafka broker